Best Will & Testament Lawyers in Gondomar

 Frequently Asked Questions

-Do I need a Portuguese will if I already have one from another country
+Do I need a Portuguese will if I already have one from another country?

-Can I appoint an executor in Portugal
+Can I appoint a guardian and an executor in my will?

 Additional Resources